What is Mount Rigi?

 "Queen of the mountains Round Trip" and "Classic Round Trip"

-The "Queen of the Mountains Round Trip" (formerly called "Majestic Round Trip") is just one option to explore Rigi.
+The "Queen of the Mountains Round Trip" (formerly called "Majestic Round Trip") is just one of the many routes to explore Rigi.
 So is the "Classic Round Trip".

 - Take the boat from Lucerne to Vitznau.